-Welcome to the winter 2018/19 edition of Talking Stick, a magazine that showcases the stewardship, conservation science, and sustainable development initiatives led by First Nations throughout the Great Bear Rainforest and Haida Gwaii.
-Download the print issue: Winter 2018/19
+Welcome to the winter 2021 edition of Talking Stick, a magazine showcasing the stewardship and sustainable development initiatives led by First Nations throughout the Great Bear Rainforest and Haida Gwaii.
+Download the print issue: Winter 2021.

 We are honoured to present the stories First Nations are sharing in Talking Stick.
 If you’d like us to publish your story, please reach out to firstname.lastname@example.org.

 Communications Committee Chair

 Nawalakw Healing Society and Culture Project: Embarking on a Journey of Cultural and Language Revitalization